d2l-ai/d2l-en/chapter_recurrent-neural-networks/gru.md

 In the previous section we discussed how gradients are calculated in a recurrent neural network.
 In particular we found that long products of matrices can lead to vanishing or divergent gradients.
-Let's briefly think about what such gradient anomalies mean in practice:
+Let us briefly think about what such gradient anomalies mean in practice:

 * We might encounter a situation where an early observation is highly